toradex/meta-toradex-security/README.md

 The level of support of the above features is:

-- Torizon: tested and integrated.
+- Torizon OS (formerly named TorizonCore): tested and integrated.
 - BSP Layers and Reference Images: not tested, integration effort is expected.

 The features are currently supported on the following SoMs: